 The Bank's losses due to operational risk are registered in the Bank's loss database.
 Loss events are analysed to understand the cause of the event and any control failure and amendments to controls are made where applicable to reduce the risk of the event recurring.
-Losses are categorised according to the Basel II event categories for operational risk.
-For the year 2014, the categories "external fraud" and "execution, delivery & process management" accounted for 40 per cent. and 29 per cent., respectively, of total reported loss events.
-Measured by amount, external fraud accounted for 9 per cent. and external, delivery & process management accounted for 83 per cent. of the total losses .
+Losses are categorised according to the Basel II event categories Execution, Delivery and Process Management.Practices accounted for 60 per cent of total reported loss events.
+Measured by amount, Clients, Products & Business Practices accounted for 74 per cent of the total losses.